 Listed here are a few of the science questions that we are trying to answer with this study.

 What is the total leopard population in the Kgalagadi region.

 How are the leopards distributed and what are their range sizes?

 What is the sex ratio?

 What is the average lifespan for an arid leopard?

 How do young sub-adult leopards disperse?
 How long does it take and how far?

 How can you help?

 Firstly, I would like to thank you for visiting this site and for taking an interest in the project.
-Even though leopards are elusive and are often hard to see, we can actively track and monitor the Kgalagadi leopards as a result of the large number of visitors to the park.
-This is enabled through park visitors reporting any leopard sightings they have directly to me.
+Even though leopards are elusive and are often hard to see, we can actively track and monitor the Kgalagadi leopards as a result of the large number of visitors to the region.
+This is enabled through citizen scientists reporting any leopard sightings they have directly to me.
 This can be achieved by visiting the sighting report page.
 After I have received your sighting I shall add it to the database and either confirm your identification, or provide one if possible.
 There is always the possibility that the leopard you have seen is a new individual, in these cases a new page in the guide will be required and I shall contact you with regard to this.

-But there are other ways you can help even if you are not about to visit the park.
-If you have visited the park in the past then you may have a historical leopard sighting.
+But there are other ways you can help even if you are not about to visit the area.
+If you have visited the region in the past then you may have a historical leopard sighting.
 It may not be obvious but this sighting could be just as important as a recent sighting, if not more so.
 Historical sightings can often provide us with vital information about currently known leopards.
 This could be in the form of a first known sighting or an extension to a range, allowing older movements to be better understood.
 You may even be able to provide a genetic link between two leopards as was the case for Langklaas.
-Since this project began I have searched the SANParks forum for as many historical sightings as possible.
+Since this project began I have searched for as many historical sightings as possible.
 As a result I now have records going back to 2006.
 If you have a historical sighting, no matter how long ago, and have a photograph to accompany it, then do please report it to me.
 You might well have the next missing key to the puzzle.